Legal aid in proceedings in France

 Your children

-• You are French: family booklet up to date
+• You are French: updated family booklet

 • You are a foreigner: any document equivalent to the family record book